 We've rounded up different variations of the sweet, musky scent to please even the most patchouli-averse person.
-From tangy to salty and beachy, scroll down to see our favorites scents below.

 Made with notes of lemon zest, almond, and patchouli, this sweet musk has a tangy citrus twist that will get you in that summer mood, even when it's too cold to feel your face.